Bandechhe

 From Jatland Wiki

-Bandechhe is Jat Gotra also as prounounced Bandesha or Badesha , found in the Punjab region of North India and Pakistan.[1]
+Bandechhe also pronounced Bandesha or Badesha is a gotra of the Jats found in the Punjab, India and Pakistan.

 They claim Suryavanshi descent.

-The noted historian, K.C.
-Yadav says that most of the Jat tribes came to the Punjab in eleventh century during the days of Mahmud of Ghazni and orhan.
+Ignoring the historical facts, K.C.
+Yadav holds the view that most of the Jat tribes came to the Punjab in eleventh century during the days of Mahmud of Ghazni and orhan.
 Bandechha too are believed to have migrated to the province at this time.
-According to some traditions, this clan originated from the village Fatehgarh Churian of Amritsar district.
+According to some traditions, Bandechha clan originated from the village Fatehgarh Churian of Gurdaspur district.

 Religion